 25 and 30 cm pieces were cut, 8 of each length.
 Glued and clamped with my recently build corner clamps.
 It is perfectly square.

 I also tried different way of using my clamps, even better results.

 Sanding, clamping and cutting a recess for an aluminium corner.

 Once the frames were done I prepared another batch of pallet wood.

-Planed to the same thickness and cut to width.
+Planed down to the same thickness and cut to width.

 I used a rabbet router bit to cut support edges for the shelves.
 These rabbets will be cut again, but first things first.

 I cut the shelves to the length.
 I used my marking knife to get the best results.
 The dent on the wood has to correspond with the line drawn in the yellow circle.

 Sanding – 40 grit.
 These slats will be slightly thinner after this step, that’s one of the reasons why I’m cutting the rabbets in this sequence.
 The other reason is that my rabbet bit is simply to small to make the cuts in one go.